 - Received the University Program Medal for the Highest Standing in the Science Major Degree Program.

 - Currently working on a Master's of Science, in Computer Science.
+I've passed my thesis defense and am undergoing final edits.

 Lead Threat Researcher